pavelhromada/OpenVirtualKeyboard/README.md

 # Features

+So far it is not feature rich as Android keyboard or original Qt virtual keyboard, but the list of features it provides may be found at least interresting :)

-* works only with Qt Quick based UIs (not for widget based UIs)
+* works with Qt Quick based UIs (not for widget based UIs)
-* enter key actions
+* support for special enter key actions (search, done, go, next, send, ...)
-* shift + shift lock
+* shift and shift lock feature
-* input method hints
+* follows input method hints (different layouts for alphabet, dial, digits, numbers or symbols)
+* key preview and key alternatives preview bubbles
-* customization of style
+* customization of style (every single key type can be customized)
-* customization of layouts
+* customization of layouts (add your own custom styles or different language layouts)
-* auto uppedrcase when new sentence starts
+* auto uppercase when new sentence starts (follows Qt::ImhNoAutoUppercase hint)
+* roll out animation of keyboard panel (can be turned on/off)
+* keyboard panel in own window or injected into focused application window (configurable feature)
+* immediate vs. lazy loading of keyboard during application start (configurable)
-* contentItem is scrolled to make focused TextField visible (only for injected keyboard)
+* auto scrolling of window contentItem to make focused input field visible (only for injected keyboard)
+* implementation is javascript free, key handling is done on C++ side and principle of Qt Quick Controls 2 is followed
-* TODO
+* ...

 # Integration